How much does a website cost?

 If you'd like to know more

 There is a special start your project page where you can fill out a simple form and send brief details about your project to me.
-I'll get back in touch with some ideas of how I could help you.
+We'll get back in touch with some ideas of how we could help you.
 The aim is to get you an estimation of what your project may cost in terms of time and money quickly, so you can make the decision that's right for you.